+Cuiabá Project: 1,428 MW (1x480 MW, 2x474 MW) of gas-fired power generation projects that is expected to consume up to 7.2 MMcmd of natural gas when complete.
+The first 480 MW, with a maximum demand of up to 2.4 MMcmd, are under contract with Furnas, an Eletrobrás subsidiary;

+[Please note that per Diomedes the following chart shows Cuiabá II/III with a maximum gas consumption of 8.8 MMcmd (vs. 7.2)].

-Cuiabá Project: 1,440 MW (3x480 MW) of gas-fired power generation that are expected to consume up to 7.2 MMcmd of natural gas when complete.
-The first 480 MW, with a demand of up to 2.4 MMcmd, are already contracted with Fucnas, an Eletrobras subsidiaryRiogen Power Plant: gas-fired power generation project with a total installed capacity of approximately 991 MW, with the first phase of 480 MW being expected to enter service in 2003 and having Emergency Plant status.
-This represents up to 4.8 MMcmd of gas consumption; and
+Riogen Power Plant: gas-fired power generation project with a total installed net capacity of approximately 991 MW, with the first phase of 495.5 MW expected to enter service in 2003 and having Emergency Plant status.
+This phase is estimated to consume up to a maximum of 4.8 MMcmd of natural gas; and

-Puerto Suarez: gas-fired power generation project in Bolivia with total installed capacity of 147 MW expected to enter service in 2002.
-This plant is estimated to consume up to 0.75 MMcmd of natural gas.
+Puerto Suarez: gas-fired power generation project in Bolivia with total installed net capacity of 147 MW expected to enter service in two phases in 2001 and 2002.
+This plant is estimated to consume up to a maximum of 0.75 MMcmd of natural gas.

+[Please note that per Diomedes the following chart shows Puerto Suarez with a maximum consumption of 1.1 MMcmd (vs. 0.7)]

-Short position for gas – SoCal’s net interest in the gross demand to which its downstream assets have access may reach up to [35.3] MMcmd in 2005.
-For 2000, only [13.7] MMcmd are contracted for, resulting in a large and valuable short position for gas and providing significant benefits to owners of gas reserves and gas marketers.
-The following diagram highlights SoCal’s significant gas monetization and marketing potential of SoCal’s interests in gas markets in Brazil.[Change via graph changes]
+Short position for gas. – The total gross demand to which ESA’s downstream gas assets have access may reach up to a maximum of 52.1 MMcmd in 2005.
+For 2000, only 9.3 MMcmd are contracted for, resulting in a large and valuable short position for gas and providing significant benefits to owners of gas reserves and gas marketers.
+The following diagram highlights the significant gas monetization and marketing potential of ESA’s interests in gas markets in Brazil.

-SoCal Net Gas Demand Chart in L:\shared\Powerpoint\C\California\Charts in Section 1.ppt
+ESA Total Gas Demand (1) Chart in L:\shared\Powerpoint\C\California\Charts in Section 1.ppt